Welcome to the Specify WorkBench!

 WorkBench Grid Editing Guide

-Displays the metadata including the name, remarks, number of rows, columns, date created, date modified, who created it, and the import file name.
+Meta Data | Displays the metadata including the name, remarks, number of rows, columns, date created, date modified, whether it has been uploaded or not, and who created it. | None |

-Expands a hidden menu that includes the following:
+Tools | Expands a hidden menu that includes the following 6 buttons | None |

-Export the Data Set as a CSV file.
+Export | Export the Data Set as a CSV file. | None |

-Return to the data mapping interface to add or modify columns.
+Data Mapper | Return to the data mapping interface to add or modify columns. | None |

-Shows the number of potential new records that would be created in each table.
+Results | Shows the number of potential new records that would be created in each table.
+After the data set has been uploaded, at the bottom there is a Create Record Set button | None |

-After the data is uploaded into the database, you can right-click on any blue cell to open the newly created record.
+Upload | Uploads the Data Set into your database.
+After the data is uploaded into the database, you can right-click on any blue cell to open the newly created record. | Upload Permission |

-Undo the most recent modification.
+Revert | Undo the most recent modification. | Revert Permssion |

-Save all changes.
+Save | Save all changes. | Update Permission |

-WorkBench Grid Editing Navigation Tools
+WorkBench Grid Navigation Tools

 The WorkBench features several navigators to make modifying and understanding your Data Set simple.

-Search and Replace & Search Results Navigator
+Search Results Navigator

 Every cell that matches the entire text in the search field will be highlighted green.
 This behavior can be modified.